 Country Report France

-In the short-term at least, further fiscal austerity and weak employment growth will continue to constrain economic growth.
-Furthermore, the French economy faces many structural challenges, including a relatively weak competitiveness position, high unemployment and weak public finances compared to other Western European countries.
-But because of highly developed institutions and a strong private sector France still has robust fundamentals.
+In the short-term, low oil prices and the weak euro will support economic growth.
+But the French economy also faces many structural challenges, including a relatively weak competitiveness position, high unemployment and weak public finances compared to other Western European countries.

 Strengths (+) and weaknesses (-)